tonypags/tonypags/README.md

 ---

 # Bio
 I learned IT early in life, and despite my younger aversions I made a career out of it.
 The one skill I honed early that took me far was figuring out <b>How Computers WANTED to be Used</b>.
 I started with a few small jobs that allowed me to tinker and learn, and cut my teeth in the field at a couple different MSPs in Manhattan.
-And I read a metric fcukton of tech blogs, but only the good ones ;)
+And I read tech blogs, but only the good ones ;)

 After many years, I grew tired of the field and moved to the NOC streamlining workflows: I had a knack for it.
 That's when I re-discovered <b>PowerShell</b> and fell in love.

 I started acquiring ownership over a bunch of platforms at work and worked my magic on those as well.
 Pretty soon I grew tired of the endless stream of emergencies that MSP life consists of and moved into a NOC at an enterprise.
-They're pretty far behind when it comes to Automation, and even my slow speed seems to be too fast for them.
+I advanced their existing automated solutions and revamped their environment adding web pages and dashboard for a unified front-end experience.

-I'm using the extra time for my family and trips to the beach!
+I use my free time for my family and for rounds of disc golf.
 I love watching explainer videos, into topics like Physics, Philosophy, and anything in between (which is a lot!).
 If you made it this far, drop me a line: tony@pagliaro.co

 # Quotes
 - "A good programmer is someone who always looks both ways before crossing a one-way street." -Doug Linder